Booker scores 38, Suns rally for 120-112 win over Knicks

-”I think it’s something we can grow, I do,” Suns coach Monty Williams said. ”It’s putting your best players out there and your best athletes on the floor.”
+PHOENIX (AP) �� Devin Booker scored 38 points, Kelly Oubre Jr. added 29 and the Phoenix Suns rallied in the fourth quarter for a 120-112 victory over the New York Knicks on Friday night.

-Baynes scored 20 points and grabbed 12 rebounds, while Ayton added 15 points, 13 boards and five assists.
-Devin Booker led all scorers with 38 points and Kelly Oubre Jr. added 29.
+Phoenix won for the third time in four games.
+Aron Baynes added 20 points and 12 rebounds, while Deandre Ayton had 15 points and 13 boards.

 Booker scored at least 30 points for a fifth straight game, the longest streak of his career and tying a franchise high.
-Oubre shot 11 of 16 from the field, including 5 of 7 from 3-point range, and had 20 points in the second half.
+Oubre shot 11 of 16 from the field, including 5 of 7 from 3-point range.

 Marcus Morris scored 25 points and Bobby Portis added 20 off the bench for the Knicks, who were trying to win four straight for the first time in more than two years.
 Julius Randle had 13 points and 13 rebounds.